Crash Nitro Kart (PlayStation 2, GameCube, Xbox)

 Possibly an earlier name for the Team Race mode, which is a reference to the predecessor game.

 A scrapped 5th cup.
 Given the omission of this cup in the demo versions, which also do not feature Hyper Spaceway in their text files, it is possible that this cup was conceived in order to house Hyper Spaceway inside of the Cup Tournament mode.
-A racing cup with this name would later appear in Crash Team Racing Nitro-Fueled, with the inclusion of Hyper Spaceway as one of its races.
+A racing cup with this name would later appear in Crash Team Racing Nitro-Fueled, with the inclusion of Hyper Spaceway as one of its tracks.

 PLAY AS A TEAM FREE FOR ALL